stokito/fortress-lang/README.txt

 JAVA_HOME and ANT_HOME, it is preferred that you set them manually.)

-Once all of these environment variables are set, build the interpreter by going to the directory $FORTRESS_HOME and typing the command:
+Once all of these environment variables are set, build the interpreter by going to the directory FORTRESS_HOME and typing the command:

     ./ant clean test